 - Is the digital certificate that signed the document still valid?
 Has it expired or has it been revoked?

-- Has the document been changed since it was signed?
+- Has the document changes after the signs?
 Has the integrity of the document been affected?
 If there are changes, are they allowed changes or not

 - How do you know if you can trust a digital signature?